fulyaertay/fulyaertay/README.md

 ----------------------

 I learned HTML, CSS, BootStrap, JavaScript and design tool Figma and now I'm working on React.
 I also studied the Python, Django for the backend.
-I am happy to teach you what I know and eager to learn what you will offer.
+I am happy to teach you what I know!

 * 🌍  I'm based in İzmir